suse-edge/atip/telco-examples/mgmt-cluster/single-node/README.md

 ## Deploy the Management Cluster

-Once you have the iso image built using EIB into the `eib` folder, you can use it to be deployed on a VM or a baremetal server.
+Once the build process is finished, you will find the modified ISO image in the `eib` directory.
+You can then proceed to provision a VM or a baremetal server with it.